 In the spring of 2015 the 503 East Front Street property was gifted to the NMCDC by the heirs of Lee Gordon and the name of the future residential development, Lee Gordon Place, memorialized the family’s generous contribution.
 The development of Lee Gordon Place, through the the Land Stewardship Program, provides a model of non-gentrifying neighborhood improvement – one that if replicated, could become the place-based inoculation needed to keep this centrally located area income-inclusive for Missoula’s full range of citizenry.
-Lee Gordon Place, comprised of seven permanently affordable townhouses, will be move in ready in the Spring of 2018.
+Lee Gordon Place, comprised of seven permanently affordable townhouses, will be move in ready in the late fall of 2018 or early 2019.

 As a condition of Brownfields funding an Analysis of Brownfields Cleanup Alternatives was performed and a Community Relations Plan was created.
 Regular updates on the mitigation and deconstruction project as well as an exploration of the history of the 503 East Front Street site will be posted here.